Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 CategoryChapter 7Chapter 13

-Length of CaseTypically completed in a few months.Usually lasts three to five years.
+Length of CaseUsually lasts a few months.Usually lasts three to five years.

-Treatment of PropertyNon-exempt property may be sold by a trustee to pay creditors.Debtors generally keep their property but must meet plan requirements.
+Treatment of PropertyNon-exempt property may be sold or settled by a trustee to pay creditors.Non-exempt property usually kept by filer, but the non-exempt value is paid through the plan.

-Catching Up on Missed PaymentsLimited ability to cure mortgage or car arrears over time.May allow repayment of arrears over the life of the plan.
+Catching Up on Missed PaymentsNo ability to cure mortgage or car arrears over time.Allows the repayment of arrears over the life of the plan.

-Best Suited ForIndividuals with limited income and few non-exempt assets.Individuals with steady income who need time to reorganize debt.
+Best Suited ForIndividuals within income limits and no non-exempt assets.Individuals with steady income who need time to reorganize debt.

 Impact of Chapter 13 on Credit and Finances